My UPD8

 Learning Strategy: Information retrieval

-Here's a chance to harness all that World Cup excitement to benefit students' science education ... and they don't even need to know about football!
-Linked to each of the 32 countries that started out in Germany this year is a quiz question; the challenge for students (and staff!) is to match each country to a science fact, phenomenon or personality.
+Why not harness all that World Cup excitement to benefit of science education ... and they don't even need to know about football!
+Linked to each of the 32 countries that started out in South Africa this year is a quiz question; the challenge for students (and staff!) is to match each country to a science fact, phenomenon or personality.

 11 – 16 Many curriculum areas